electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 Use the "Ledger Manager" Chrome App.
 See https://www.ledgerwallet.com/apps/manager for details.

-As the "Monero" application is still in beta stage the application is in developer section: click on "Show developers items" on the bottom right corner to see it.
+As the "electroneum" application is still in beta stage the application is in developer section: click on "Show developers items" on the bottom right corner to see it.

    - Launch the Ledger Manager.
 See `Ledger Manager <https://www.ledgerwallet.com/apps/manager>`_
      and  ` <https://ledger.groovehq.com/knowledge_base/topics/ledger-manager>`_